 top of page

-Pay It Forward
+Google Pay - Pay It Forward

 Rewards.png

-Problem Area
+Problem

 With climate change becoming a growing threat by the second, bridging the knowledge-action gap is imperative.

-Users resist adopting sustainability practices due to
+Users resist adopting sustainability practices due to:

 • Lack of seamless integration into existing lifestyles